KDE/documentation-develop-kde-org/content/docs/extend/kate/plugin.md

 - https://api.kde.org/frameworks/ktexteditor/html/ - Here you will find the list of all classes and methods available in the API
 - https://invent.kde.org/utilities/kate/-/tree/master/addons - The list of existing plugins can be an extremely useful resource if you want to find how to do a particular thing
 - https://kate-editor.org/support/ - You can find links to our mailing-list, chat here.
-We also have a telegram group where you can ask questions
+We also have telegram and matrix groups where you can ask questions